Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 Piccaninny Gorge Trek: Guide to the Epic Multi-Day Hike in the Bungle Bungles

-From Blue Lake lookout return to the main trail and continue to hike uphill along the main trail heading to Carruthers Peak (2,145 m), the seventh highest peak in Australia.
-Soon you will get to a saddle with a breathtaking view of the ranges.
-The trail continues climbing to Carruthers Peak.
-And again you will enjoy stunning views of the ranges from there.
+From Blue Lake lookout, we returned to the main trail and continued the uphill hike toward Carruthers Peak (2,145 m), the seventh highest peak in Australia.
+Soon, we reached a saddle with a breathtaking view of the ranges.

 Main Range Walk